openaps/AndroidAPSdocs/docs/EN/Configuration/Config-Builder.md

 Select the desired APS algorithm for therapy adjustments.
 You can view the active detail of the chosen algorithm in the OpenAPS(OAPS) tab.
 - OpenAPS AMA (advanced meal assist, state of the algorithm in 2017)
 More detail about OpenAPS AMA can be found in the [OpenAPS docs](http://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/autosens.html#advanced-meal-assist-or-ama).
 In simple terms the benefits are after you give yourself a meal bolus the system can high-temp more quickly IF you enter carbs reliably.
-Note you need to be in [Objective 9](../Usage/Objectives#objective-9-enabling-additional-oref0-features-for-daytime-use-such-as-advanced-meal-assist-ama) in order to use OpenAPS AMA.
 - [OpenAPS SMB](../Usage/Open-APS-features.md) (super micro bolus, most recent algorithm for advanced users)
 Note you need to be in [Objective 10](../Usage/Objectives#objective-10-enabling-additional-oref1-features-for-daytime-use-such-as-super-micro-bolus-smb) in order to use OpenAPS SMB and min_5m_carbimpact must be set to 8 in Config builder > Sensitivity detection > Sensitivity Oref1 settings.